MicrosoftDocs/azure-devops-yaml-schema/task-reference/node-tool-v0.md

 :::moniker range="<=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
-Finds or Downloads and caches specified version spec of Node and adds it to the PATH.
+Use this task to find, download, and cache a specified version of [Node.js](https://nodejs.org/en/) and add it to the PATH.
 <!-- :::editable-content-end::: -->

 :::moniker-end